-- Step 1: TELNET to your Prestige first before running the TFTP software - Step 2: Type the CI command 'sys stdio 0' to disable console idle timeout

-- Step 3: Run the TFTP client software - Step 4: Enter the IP address of the Prestige - Step 5:To upload the firmware, please save the remote file as 'ras' to Prestige.
+- Step 1: TELNET to your Prestige first before running the TFTP software - Step 2: Type the CI command 'sys stdio 0' to disable console idle timeout in Command Line Interface (CLI) - Step 3: Run the TFTP client software - Step 4: Enter the IP address of the Prestige - Step 5:To upload the firmware, please save the remote file as 'ras' to Prestige.
 After the transfer is complete, the Prestige will program the upgraded firmware into FLASH ROM and reboot itself.